Arnav-MaIhotra/Eigenvector-Calculator/README.md

 # Eigenvector-Calculator
-Calculates eigenvectors, no fail safes or anything, very bare bones
+Calculates eigenvectors, no fail safes or anything, very bare bones.
+Also there are no negative eigenvalues.